 The meetings that Greg attended with the employer in Manhattan Beach were intense and Greg was regarded with suspicion, as was the general impression of our client.
 Greg had to project an earnest sincerity to resolve the case on terms that were fair to the employer.
 It was hugely important to listen to the officers of the corporation and let them believe their concerns were being considered.

 The District Attorney, upon being advised of this, refused to file charges.

-Had our client been charged and convicted, he faced a minimum of one year in prison due to the high value of product stolen and a maximum of four years.
-Instead, charges were never filed and our client was very happy with our office’s tenacious negotiation of the settlement.
+Had our client been charged and convicted, he faced a minimum of one year and a maximum of four years in state prison due to the high dollar value of product stolen.
+Instead, charges were never filed.
+The client was very happy with our office’s tenacious negotiation of the settlement.